On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Finite coverings which are coverings for the canonical topology but not for the fpqc topology

-In a sense, this example looks simpler and more natural than Examples \ref{ex 4.2} or \ref{ex 4.3}.
-However we do not know an elementary proof that it is an example; two more proofs, no more elementary, are given in Theorem~\ref{T7}. \end{example}
+In a sense, this example looks simpler and more natural than Examples \ref{ex 4.2} and \ref{ex 4.3}.
+However, we do not know an elementary proof that it is actually an example; two different proofs (no more elementary) are given in Theorem~\ref{T7} below. \end{example}

 However, there is no hope to find an example with a {\it regular} base $X$:

 \begin{theorem} \cite{A1} Any finite covering of a regular Noetherian scheme is a covering for the fpqc topology. \end{theorem}